jsears4585/jekyll-now/_posts/2017-7-27-Websockets-are-the-Future.md

 As usual, HTTP doesn't allow the server to send you resources without you specifically requesting them.

-The WebSocket protocol as an ***upgraded***, TCP connection that allows the client and the server to engage in two-way communication and provides an alternative to repeated polling cycles and their accompanying overhead.
+The WebSocket protocol, once allowed, acts as an ***upgraded***, persistent TCP connection that allows the client and the server to engage in two-way communication and provides an alternative to repeated polling cycles and their accompanying overhead.
+WebSocket channels aren't just bi-directional (or full-duplex), they're also persisted until either party closes the connection manually or the channel is disconnect.

+Also, and this point shouldn't be neglected either, the WebSocket protocol allows you to manage connections from multiple clients and then actively push them information.

+Now that's cool.

 ![WS Meme 2](http://cdn.jsears.co/ws-meme-2.jpg "WS Meme 2")